Chart Color Schemes

 Glen Alpine features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 91.1% of all households, including 49.4% couples with children, 31.3% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 8.9%, with lone person households at 8.1% and group households making up 1.0% of the total.
-The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.
+Non-family households account for the remaining 8.9%, with lone person households at 8.1% and group households comprising 1.0%.
+The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households